Obsessive–compulsive personality disorder: Attention to order and perfection

 People with OCPD tend to be obsessed with controlling their environments; to satisfy this need for control, they become preoccupied with trivial details, lists, procedures, rules, and schedules.

-This preoccupation with details and rules makes the person unable to delegate tasks and responsibilities to other people unless they submit to their exact way of completing a task because they believe that there is only one correct way of doing something.
+This preoccupation with details and rules makes the person unable to delegate tasks and responsibilities to others unless they submit to their exact way of completing a task, because they believe there is only one correct way to do something.
 They stubbornly insist that a task or job must be completed their way, and only their way, and may micromanage people when they are assigned a group task.
 They are frustrated when other people suggest alternative methods.
-A person with this disorder may reject help even when they desperately need it as they believe that only they can do something correctly.
+A person with this disorder may reject help even when they desperately need it, as they believe that only they can do something correctly.

 People with OCPD are obsessed with maintaining perfection.
-The perfectionism and the extremely high standards that they establish are to their detriment and may cause delays and failures to complete objectives and tasks.
+Perfectionism and the extremely high standards they set are detrimental and may cause delays and failures in completing objectives and tasks.
 Mistakes are generally exaggerated.
-For example, a person may write an essay and, believing that it fell short of perfection, continues rewriting it, missing the deadline or even failing to complete the task.
+For example, a person may write an essay and, believing it falls short of perfection, continue rewriting it, missing the deadline or even failing to complete the task.
 The subject may remain unaware that others become frustrated and annoyed by repeated delay and inconvenience so caused.
 Work relationships may then become a source of tension.

 Rigidity

-Individuals with OCPD are overconscientious, scrupulous and rigid, and inflexible on matters of morality, ethics and other areas of life.
+Individuals with OCPD are overconscientious, scrupulous, and rigid, and inflexible on matters of morality, ethics, and other areas of life.
 They may force themselves and others to follow rigid moral principles and strict standards of performance.
 They are self-critical and harsh about their mistakes.
 These symptoms should not be accounted for or caused by a person's culture or religion.
 Their view of the world is polarised and dichotomous; there is no grey area between what is right and what is wrong.
 Whenever this dichotomous view of the world cannot be applied to a situation, this causes internal conflict as the person's perfectionist tendencies are challenged.

-People with this disorder are so obsessed with doing everything the "right and correct" way that they have a hard time understanding and appreciating the ideas, beliefs, and values of other people, and are reluctant to change their views, especially on matters of morality and politics.
+This also prevents them from understanding the ideas, beliefs, and values of other people, and from changing their views, especially on matters of morality and politics.